A.F.C. RAPID SOCCER RULES

 6) All coaches having the first game are to be at the field ¾ of an hour before their game to mark the lines and put up the nets and corner flags.
 Each coach is responsible for half of the field.
 If the field is not set-up on both sides by kickoff the team's side that is not set-up will forfeit the game!
 All coaches having the last game are to take down the nets and corner flags and return them to the bin.

-7) Both teams are to submit two lineup forms (one to the referee and one to the other coach) before the start of the game.
+7) Both teams must submit two lineup forms; 1 copy to the referee and 1 copy for opposing coach before the start of the game.

 8)Duration of the Game and Ball Size